NFL Network: Stream the Entire Football Season Live Online Cheaper Than Cable

 Hulu is also offering NFL RedZone in the Sports add-on for $9.99/mo.
 It comes with a handful of other channels focusing on horse racing (TVG, TVG2), hunting (Outdoor Channel, Sportsman Channel), and motorsports (MAVTV).

-Try one month for $76.99.
+Try the Hulu Live free 3-day trial.
 You can read more about Hulu in these articles:

 Other Ways to Get NFL Network